 C13/14-Urea Breath Test

-Why Choose UBT ?
+Why Choose UBT?

-Urea breath test is a simple, non-invasive and accurate diagnostic technology for detecting H.pylori.
+The urea breath test is a simple, non-invasive and accurate diagnostic technology for detecting H.pylori.
 Furthermore, it is for diagnosing active H.pylori infection.
 It is also for monitoring the therapeutic effect of H.pylori eradication.

 H. pylori bacterium produces an enzyme called urease.
 It breaks urea into ammonia and carbon dioxide.
 In urea breath test(UBT) a tablet/powder containing urea is swallowed and the amount of exhaled carbon dioxide is measured.
 This indicates the presence of H. pylori in the stomach.
-So, the measurement of carbon dioxide determines the presence of H.Pylori in urea breath test.
+So, the measurement of carbon dioxide determines the presence of H.Pylori in the urea breath test.

 In conclusion, gastric cancers discovered after successful eradication of H. pylori.
-Clinical findings showed that, even after successful eradication of H. pylori, careful endoscopic examination should be performed in cases of early gastric cancer or gastric ulcer.
+Clinical findings showed that, even after successful eradication of H. pylori, a careful endoscopic examination should be performed in cases of early gastric cancer or gastric ulcer.